 As previously outlined, the City homeless strategy states it is less expensive and disruptive to keep a household sheltered in place.
-To this end, the City will use FY 2023-2024 CDBG and local resources to support agencies that provide various safety net services that may help prevent households from becoming homeless.
-Examples of safety net services include food banks, rent/utility assistance, and senior services.
-The City will also support regional homeless planning efforts, including the OC CoC's Discharge Plan, which aims to prevent individuals leaving institutions such as jails and hospitals from becoming homeless.
+To this end, the City will use FY 2024-2025 CDBG and local resources to support agencies that provide various safety net services that may help prevent households from becoming homeless.
+Examples of safety net services include food banks, rent/utility assistance, and senior services (Meals on Wheels).
+The City will also support regional homeless planning efforts, including the OC CofC's Discharge Plan, which aims to prevent individuals leaving institutions such as jails and hospitals from becoming homeless.

-The City's homeless strategy emphasizes support for safety net and homelessness prevention services.
-FY 2023-2024 CDBG funds are allocated for services that help prevent homelessness.
-Additionally, Families Forward will use a portion of the City's CDBG funds to provide rapid rehousing assistance to homeless families with children.
+The City's homeless strategy emphasizes support for safety net services (e.g., food and support services) to assist lower-income RSM residents.
+FY 2024-2025 CDBG funds are also allocated for services that help prevent homelessness by providing case management and rent/utility assistance to prevent the loss of housing or critical utilities.
 The City will also continue to support regional efforts to address homelessness.